 In addition to sharing some of my favorite vacation photos today, I put together a travel guide if you wanted to take the journey to this gorgeous seaside island yourself.
 If you've been curious about Kiawah and things to do in Kiawah Island...
 I hope this post helps you out a bit.

-If you want to go you can find a rental through the resort on the island which gives you more amenities like pool access than VRBO.
+If you want to go you can find a rental through the Kiawah Island Golf Resort on the island which gives you more amenities like pool access than VRBO.
 There is also a fancy resort hotel on the island but with the boys, we find a place with multiple bedrooms a lot easier to stay at.

-We stayed in a rental on the beach and loved walking straight out onto the water to let the twins play.
+We stayed in a rental or villas on the beach and loved walking straight out onto the water to let the twins play.
 To say they are beach babies is an understatement.

 We all find a bit of peace on sandy shores regardless of where we go.